DaBultz/dotfiles/README.md

 - [ ] Increase the color of sentiment.nvim matching
 - [ ] Simplify the config
 - [ ] Improve the ranking of the cmp completion
+- [ ] Make page jumping jump 75% of the way
 ## REDO TODO:

 - [ ] Add eslint Language Server